 Value of the U.S. dollar

 In situations where the value of the dollar decreases, investors are able to buy less gold per dollar due to decreased purchasing power, which intrinsically increases the value of the precious metal.
+In other words, because the value of the dollar is less, more dollars are needed to buy the same ounce of gold, therefore increasing the value of the precious metal.
 By extension, during periods of high inflation, gold historically remains stable or increases in price, proving its value as a safe-haven asset.

-For example, on Dec.
-27, 2023, the exchange rate for the euro was equal to $1.11 in U.S. dollars — the highest level for the euro since the summer of 2023.
-This coincided with the all-time high price for gold.
+For example, in October 2024, the exchange rate for the euro was equal to $1.08 in U.S. dollars.
+This coincided with gold setting its all-time high price.

 Demand for gold

 If you know how to buy stocks, you're likely familiar with the concept of exchange-traded funds (ETFs).
 Gold ETFs invest in gold bullion or the companies that mine gold.
-These ETFs combine some of the best benefits of investing, offering both broad industry exposure and the stability of gold.
+These ETFs combine some of the benefits of investing, offering both broad industry exposure, convenience and the stability of gold without actual ownership.

 Demand driven by gold ETFs has a similar effect on gold prices as other types of demand.
 The value of the precious metal can increase according to how many people invest in gold ETFs.
 More demand equates to more buying volume, and the higher buying volume is, the higher shares can go.

-Gold is used for numerous industrial and production applications, including electronics, healthcare and space exploration.
-If demand increases in the industries that use significant amounts of gold, the value of gold can increase alongside that demand as more is needed to produce goods and complete services that rely on the precious metal.
+Gold is used for numerous industrial and production applications, including electronics, healthcare, semiconductors and space exploration.
+If demand increases in the industries that use significant amounts of gold, the value of the precious metal can increase alongside that demand as more is needed to produce goods and complete services that rely on the precious metal.

 Gold production